SharePoint/sp-dev-docs/docs/transform/modernize-scanner.md

 - [Granting access via SharePoint App-Only](../solution-guidance/security-apponly-azureacs.md)

 > [!IMPORTANT]
-> If you're choosing for Azure AD app-only, then above mentioned instructions grant the Azure AD app the **Sites.FullControl.All** permission, which is needed if you want to run all scan components.
-If you're not interested in workflow scanning you can also use **Sites.Read.All** as a permission as of version 2.6 of the SharePoint Modernization Scanner.
+> If you're choosing for Azure AD app-only, then above mentioned instructions grant the Azure AD app the **Sites.FullControl.All** permission, which is needed if you want to run **all** scan components.
+> If you're not interested in workflow scanning you can also use **Sites.Read.All** as a permission (as of version 2.6).
+> If you want to report on site collections that have a Teams team linked then you also need to add the **Group.Read.All** permission (as of version 2.7).

 Once the preparation work is done, let's continue with doing a scan.